marcinczenko/gregorian-gerwen/src/content/lent/6-2nd-Sunday-of-the-Passion.md

 2. _Glória, laus_ (p.
 586)
 3. _Ingrediénte_ (p.
 590)

-During procession we sing _Láuda, Jerúsalem_.
-After reaching the main entrance of the church we sing _Glória, laus_ in the following way: the two cantors are taking place behind the closed main entrance of the church and signing the verses _alone_ while the _Glória, laus_ is sung by the whole congregation.
+During the procession we sing _Láuda, Jerúsalem_.
+After reaching the main entrance of the church, we sing _Glória, laus_ in the following way: the two cantors are taking place behind the closed main entrance of the church and signing the verses _alone_ while the _Glória, laus_ is sung by the whole congregation.
 At the end of the _Glória, laus_ hymn, the celebrant is knocking the door three times with the cross, the door are then opened, the choir installs itself in the usual place and sings the responsory _Ingrediénte_.
 After the responsory, the celebrant says _Dóminus vobíscum_ followed by the prayer.
 After the prayer he changes the red vestments for purple, and the Mass begins.

 ## Holly Mass